Linwood Public School is a former school in the Linwood neighborhood of Cincinnati, Ohio.

-Linwood Public School is located in the Linwood neighborhood of Cincinnati, Ohio and was constructed in 1929.
-The tan bricked, two-story school was designed in the Romanesque Revival architectural style by Fecheimer & Ilhorst.
-The school later became known as the Linwood Fundamental Academy and closed in June 2005 after a new East End school was completed.
-It was briefly used as a refugee shelter for those left homeless by Hurricane Katrina.
-One-hundred cots were set up and air conditioners and portable showers were installed.
+The Linwood Public School was designed in the Romanesque Revival architectural style by Fecheimer & Ilhorst and constructed in 1929.
+The complex later became the Linwood Fundamental Academy and closed in June 2005 after the new East End School opened.
+3 The building was briefly used as a refugee shelter for those left homeless by Hurricane Katrina.
+2 One-hundred cots were set up, and temporary air conditioners and portable showers were installed.

 The building was sold at auction on November 8, 2012, for $75,000.
 1

 - Brown, Jessica.
 “11 Old CPS Schools are Sold.”
 Cincinnati Enquirer: 1.
 Nov 09 2012.
 ProQuest.
 Web.
 8 Apr.
 2014.

 - Kelley, Eileen.
 “Linwood School Set Up for Refugees.”
 Cincinnati Enquirer Sep 03 2005.
 ProQuest.
 Web.
 8 Apr.
 2014.

 - Mrozowski, Jennifer.
 “East End School Plan Unveiled.”
 Cincinnati Enquirer Aug 28 2002.
 ProQuest.
 Web.
 8 Apr.
 2014 .